Digestive Diseases

 • Chronic inflammation

-• Anatomical problems in the pancreatic and bile ducts
+• Anatomical problems of the pancreatic and bile ducts

-The diagnosis of pancreatic disorders can be as intricate as their treatment.
-NewYork-Presbyterian’s physicians use the following approaches to visualize — and in some cases treat — disorders of the pancreas and make an accurate diagnosis as early as possible:
+The diagnosis of pancreatic disorders can be as challenging as their treatment.
+NewYork-Presbyterian’s physicians use the following approaches to evaluate — and in some cases treat — disorders of the pancreas and make an accurate diagnosis as early as possible:

 • 3D computed tomography (CT) angiography to stage pancreatic cancer